Flat feet are a lot more common than you might think.

 Not necessarily, but here’s the thing to understand about flat feet.

 You may not have any symptoms now.
-In fact, a majority of flatfoot cases at any given time are asymptomatic.
+In fact, a majority of flat feet cases at any given time are asymptomatic.
 But if your feet aren’t working correctly, they will be subjected to extra wear and tear, and it does add up.
 So your chances of eventually developing pain and injuries later in life are a lot higher than if you had “normal” arches.

 That doesn’t mean you need to get into a pair of orthotics right now, but it does mean that you should pay close attention to what your feet are telling you—and if you haven’t had a comprehensive foot and ankle examination in a while, it’s definitely not a bad idea to schedule one.